 A shared experience and an individual journey

-What our campers enjoy and remember the most are not the activities but a series of moments:
+What our campers enjoy and remember the most are not the activities or special events, but a series of moments:

 howling with laughter over a funny team game,